Director of Product Design

-- Each customer has their own unique combination of threat intelligence data.
-This data comes from a mix of internal and external sources.
+- Customers possess a unique combination of threat intelligence data from various internal and external sources.

-- Threat Analysts need the ability to quickly assemble a view that explains their security posture on a particular topic.
+- Threat Analysts need a way to quickly assemble a dashboard that explains their security posture on a particular topic.

 Enabling customers to tell a story through data

-We concluded that customers need the ability to create their own dashboards on any topic they’d like, and that the effort to do so, can’t outweigh the value the dashboard provides.
+We concluded that customers need the ability to create dashboards on any topic they’d like, and that the effort they’d spend to do so, can’t outweigh the value the dashboard provides.

 - Bar Chart